mishaismenska/rsschool-cv/cv.md

 ???
 TODO
 ## 4. Skills
 * The most experience I have is in the Java programming language for Android operational system.
 I can make simple GUI-application storing and display some information in different ways.
 As you can guess, I am also learning data storing related languages: SQL, XML, JSON.
-I understand OOP principles, have a few knowledge about projecting patterns.
+I understand OOP principles, have a few knowledge about design patterns.
 ## 5. Code examples
 * Coming soon
 ## 6. Experience